SalatielSauer/IMTOC-Converter/README.md

 # IMTOC-Converter
-Transforms an image converted to text with ImageMagick into an executable file for Sauerbraten
+Transforms an image into an executable file for [Sauerbraten](http://sauerbraten.org/).

+The initial goal of this tool is the creation of pixel arts ingame.